DanHodges/TheologicalDictionary/Boethius.md

 # Boethius
-Definition of Boethius coming soon.
+The definition of Boethius is coming soon!